mongodb-developer/PerformanceBenchPublic/README.md

 `public String name();`

 The name method should return a string name for the implementing class.
-Class implementors can set the returned value to anything that makes sense for their use-case.
+Class implementers can set the returned value to anything that makes sense for their use-case.

 `public void warmup(JSONObject args);`